 Given the evolving nature of cyber threats, there isn’t a single “all-in-one” tool that protects your data assets from threats.
 Rather, it’s important to build a strong, foundational information security policy and take a layered/stacked approach that fits your specific security and business objectives.
 Here are some key software categories within the larger market.

-Event Log Manager And Change Management Software: Event log management software records each time someone changes or interacts with confidential data so that your data compliance officer can ensure confidential data is only being accessed by the right people and that access to that information isn’t abused.
+Event log manager and change management software: Event log management software records each time someone changes or interacts with confidential data so that your data compliance officer can ensure confidential data is only being accessed by the right people and that access to that information isn’t abused.

-Data loss prevention (DLP) Technology: DLP software programs ensure that sensitive data in your possession isn’t lost, misused, or accessed by anyone who shouldn’t be able to access it.
+Data loss prevention (DLP) technology: DLP software programs ensure that sensitive data in your possession isn’t lost, misused, or accessed by anyone who shouldn’t be able to access it.
 It allows you to classify different levels of data and notifies you when one of your organization’s policies is violated.

-Privacy Management Software: Privacy management software helps you automate complex or high volumes of privacy management activities.
+Privacy management software: Privacy management software helps you automate complex or high volumes of privacy management activities.
 This includes data mapping and inventory, enterprise assessments, and privacy impact assessments.
 This automation ensures they’re being done efficiently and properly and frees your data compliance officer up for other activities.

-Identity and Access Management (IAM)/Single Sign-On: IAM software allows you to dictate who has access to what information and locks down confidential or sensitive data.
+Identity and Access Management (IAM)/Single Sign-On (SSO): IAM software allows you to dictate who has access to what information and locks down confidential or sensitive data.
 It often works in tandem with single sign-on software, which provides user authentication and enables users to access multiple services with one set of credentials.

-Application Security Platform: Application security platforms help businesses find vulnerabilities in their applications and platforms so that they can address them and prevent them in the future.
+Application security platform: Application security platforms help businesses find vulnerabilities in their applications and platforms so that they can address them and prevent them in the future.
 They can often be used throughout the entire lifecycle of an application to help make sure vulnerabilities are caught and addressed early on.

-Email Security Solution: A lot of information is sent through internal and external emails, and a robust email security solution allows you to keep your emails safe through email encryption, spam filters, virus scanners, and strong password requirements.
+Email security solution: A lot of information is sent through internal and external emails, and a robust email security solution allows you to keep your emails safe through email encryption, spam filters, virus scanners, and strong password requirements.

-Vulnerability Assessment Solutions: Just like the name implies, a vulnerability assessment solution works on your company’s system to find any vulnerabilities that there might be in your system’s security so that you can address them before they allow someone to access your data.
+Vulnerability assessment solutions: Just like the name implies, a vulnerability assessment solution works on your company’s system to find any vulnerabilities that there might be in your system’s security so that you can address them before they allow someone to access your data.

 In addition to budgeting for these tools, you should be dedicating some of your budget to data security and awareness training for your employees.
 All of your employees should have training on things like spam and phishing emails, physical information security, and strong passwords.